Optimize your Amplitude workflow to improve user engagement

 Read more about the critical event

 Just as important as defining your critical event is determining how often people take that action.
-The product usage interval is the frequency (daily, weekly, monthly, etc.) with which you expect people to use your product.
+The product usage interval is the frequency (daily, weekly, monthly, and so on) with which you expect people to use your product.

-Some products are built to be used daily—think social networking, media, casual gaming, or productivity apps.
-Others, like on-demand, e-commerce, and expense reporting apps, would be used much less often.
+Some products are built for daily use, such as social networking, media, casual gaming, or productivity apps.
+Others, such as on-demand, e-commerce, and expense reporting apps, see much less frequent use.

-You can't calculate user retention without first having an understanding of your product’s usage interval and critical event.
+You can't calculate user retention without first understanding your product's usage interval and critical event.

 Read more about the usage interval

-If you're having trouble holding on to users, it may signal a problem with the product, or with the experience of using it.
-But if you can't track retention, you may never figure out what the issue is.
+If you're having trouble retaining users, it may signal a problem with the product, or with the experience of using it.
+But if you can't track retention, you may never identify the issue.

-Amplitude’s Retention Analysis chart helps you drive product adoption by showing you how often users return to your product after taking a specific action.
-Use it to discover the events that keep users coming back, as well as the ones that are driving them away.
+Amplitude's Retention Analysis chart helps you drive product adoption by showing how often users return to your product after taking a specific action.
+Use it to discover the events that keep users coming back, as well as the ones that drive them away.

 Read more about retention analysis

-Once you know your product's critical event,find out how your user base interacts with that event over time.
-A Lifecycle analysis breaks out your active users into three subgroups—new, current, and resurrected (formerly inactive)—for a more granular view of user behavior.
+After you identify your product's critical event, find out how your user base interacts with that event over time.
+A Lifecycle analysis breaks out your active users into three subgroups (new, current, and resurrected, which were formerly inactive) for a more granular view of user behavior.

-Ultimately, the goal should be to use this information to grow your current and resurrected user counts, either by keeping them engaged or by giving them a reason to become active again.
-Pay attention to your dormant users: if this category starts growing, you may have an engagement problem on your hands.
+The goal is to use this information to grow your current and resurrected user counts, either by keeping users engaged or by giving them a reason to become active again.
+Pay attention to your dormant users: if this category starts growing, you may have an engagement problem.

 Read more about Lifecycle analysis